uwescience/ADUniverse/README.md

 1. To run the code
    - Change directories to the subfolder within ``ADUniverse`` by doing ``cd ADUniverse``
    - Run the application. ``python index.py``.
+   - You will see a URL like ``http://127.0.0.1:8050``.
+Browse to this URL and the application will load.

 1. When you are done,
    - ``conda deactivate``